-If I had to create a list of the makeup brands that excel in quality of formulas and pigments Pat McGrath Labs would be definitely among the first who comes to my mind.
-I’m totally obsessed with MatteTrance lipstick that I’ve shared in one of my videos reviews on Youtube.
+If I had to create a list of the makeup brands that excel in the quality of formulas and pigments Pat McGrath Labs would be definitely among the first who comes to my mind.
+I’m totally obsessed with MatteTrance lipstick that I’ve shared in one of my video reviews on Youtube.

 This summer, Pat McGrath Labs released a line of new highlighters that includes both a pallet with 3 pressed highlighters and 3 dual end cream-sticks.
 They were first launched at Sephora with Early Access for VIB Rouge members, and as it always happens with this brand, most of the products were sold out within minutes.

 The formula of these highlighters is considered as gel-powder, which is basically a combination of creamy and powdery textures.
 Even though the highlighters come as a pressed powder, neither of them feel too dry or flaky on my skin.
 The powder is so fine, it indeed imitates a cream or liquid texture on the skin with tiny glitter which is visible only when direct light hits the highlighter.
 Each highlighter is pearl-infused and adds multi-dimensional effect to the skin as it melts into the skin contributing to a glowing complexion.

 When compared to my favorite Sugar Glow Kit from Anastasia Beverly Hills, it feels less creamy and more powder-ish.
 But when you apply it to your skin… here is where you see the dramatic difference.

 As I said before, they blend really well filling all the lines of skin texture, which is even better than when swatching highlighters from Sugar Glow Kit.
 If I could measure the shine, I’d say it is probably twice stronger and the coverage is better falling somewhere between medium to full compared to Sugar kit or any other highlighters I have in my collection.